antonindanalet/trip-generation-in-microcensus/data/output/data/estimation/README.txt

-A file 'nb_trips.csv' will be generated here.
+The code will generate a file named 'nb_trips.csv' here.
-This file is sensitive and should never be committed to a public, or even private, repository.
+This data file is used to estimate the choice model.
+It will be based on the data in data/input/, and in particular data/input/mtmc.